• Skip to primary navigation

 Natural History

-Common/Mealy Redpolls are regularly found in the boreal and taiga regions of Canada occasionally southward into northern half of the United States in irruption years.
+Regularly found in the boreal and taiga regions of Canada occasionally southward into northern half of the United States in irruption years.

-Common/Meraly Redpolls in Europe are regularly found in Fenno Scandia regularly southward into Central Europe in irruption years.
+“Common/Mealy Redpolls” in Europe are regularly found in Fenno Scandia regularly southward into Central Europe in irruption years.

 Taxonomy

-Common/Mealy Redpoll Acanthis flammea flammea
+“Common/Mealy” Redpoll Acanthis flammea flammea

 -> N Europe, Siberia, Alaska and Canada